Generation 6 (NASCAR): Digital dashboard

 In a move to make race cars closer in style and appearance to modern street vehicles, all NASCAR Cup Series cars began utilizing a digital dash sold by McLaren in 2016.
 This dash includes 16 customizable preset screens, allowing the driver to monitor all the previous info with several additional elements such as lap time and engine diagnostics, for a total of 24 data elements.
 Information can be displayed as a gauge, numeral, bar graph or LED.

 Future plans for the display capabilities include information such as flag status, restart order and penalties, allowing all such information to be available instantly to the driver.
 Ultimately, NASCAR could use the digital dash to transmit driver biometrics and provide information to the fans.
 It is NASCAR's position, however, not to move toward real time telemetry.

 Performance

 Of the 23 tracks NASCAR used the Generation 6 car on, the car set new track records at 16 of them.
-Despite not setting a new track record at Daytona International Speedway, Danica Patrick's No. 10 car was the one of the closest since the restrictor plate era began.
+Despite not setting a new track record at Daytona International Speedway, Danica Patrick's No. 10 car was one of the closest since the restrictor plate era began.
 Because the Las Vegas qualifying session was rained out, it can be said the car set records at 16 of the 23 tracks possible.

 The Generation 6 car also provided a margin of victory between drivers of 1.267 seconds, the lowest since 2005.